qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 The final problem is that `label:` is currently illegal if there is no expression afterward.
 To solve this, we can define a special rule that a colon can be used as suffix operator, but only if there is no expression on the right-hand side.

 Frankly, this is a lot of trouble to get the familiar syntax.
 If we drop JSON and use newlines as terminators, I'm inclined to drop the tricks and use `:` as a prefix operator (which the parser already allows): `:label`.
 This isnt' very workable if newline is _not_ a terminator, though.
-For starters,
+For starters, it's fairly ugly to have _two_ punctuation marks:

     :label;

-is fairly ugly.
 But there's a deeper problem because `:` is also an infix operator.
 If the input is

-    br stop 'if { $input '<s 1 }
+    $x = 1
     :label;

 Then unless we treat the newline specially, this will get parsed in a silly way:

-    (br stop) 'if ({ $input '<s 1 } : label);
+    $x = (1 : label);

-Note that labels, unlike local variables, don't need for a `$` to mark them as labels, since they appear in restricted contexts and there's no harm in defining a label named after an opcode (e.g. `grow_memory:`).
+Note that labels, unlike local variables, don't need a `$` to mark them as labels, since they appear in restricted contexts and there's no harm in defining a label named after an opcode (e.g. `grow_memory:`).

-**Update:** I should point out that if we use newlines as terminators, only one trick is required: allowing colon as a suffix at the end of an expression.
+**Update:** I should point out that if we use newlines as terminators, only one trick is required: treating colon-followed-by-newline as a suffix that ends an expression.

-An uglier alternative is to avoid the colon entirely.
+An (uglier) alternative is to avoid the colon entirely.
 For example, if `#` is defined as an ordinary identifier character (like a letter of the alphabet) but is reserved for use by labels, the following code is parsed as two separate statements as we desire:

     br #stop 'if { $input '<s 1 }
     #label;